souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

         </executions>
     </plugin>
     ```
-    Now you are all set to convert this Java application into a native executable with Native Image Maven plugin.
+    Now you are all set to to build a native executable from a Java application using the Native Image Maven plugin.

-## Build a Java Application into a Native Executable with Maven
+## Build a native executable from a Java application using Maven

-1. Compile the project on the JVM (GraalVM SDK) to receive a runnable JAR with all dependencies.
-From the root application directory, execute:
+1. Compile the project on the Java VM to create a runnable JAR with all dependencies.
+From the root application directory, run the following:

     ```shell
     mvn clean package